-Coming out of closed meeting.
-At the conclusion of each closed meeting, the public body must certify in open session that it complied with the act by a roll call vote.
-The vote must confirm that the meeting was held for purposes allowed by the act and that while in the closed session, only those matters identified in the motion to hold a closed meeting were discussed.
-If a member disagrees, he must state how the closed meeting did not satisfy the requirements of the act before the vote is taken. § 2.2-3712(D).
-A record of the vote must be kept in the public body's records.
+Any member who disagrees and intends to vote against the certification motion must state how the closed meeting did not satisfy the requirements of the Act, before the vote is taken. § 2.2-3712(D).
+A record of the vote must be kept in the public body's minutes.

 Interviewing chief administrative officer candidates.
-Most closed meetings must be held as a part of an open meeting, so the public knows the time and place of it.
-The act contains an important exception for local governments in § 2.2-3712(B).
-If a public body is to hold interviews for its chief administrative officer, it may make a single announcement in open meeting that it will hold interviews.
+Most closed meetings must be held as a part of, or soon after an open meeting, so the public knows the time and place of the closed meeting.
+The Act contains an important exception for local governments in § 2.2-3712(B).
+If a public body plans to hold interviews with applicants for its chief administrative officer position, it may make a single announcement in open meeting that it will hold interviews.
 It need not identify the location of the interviews or the names of the interviewees.
 The interviews must be held within 15 days of the motion.

-Annexation agreements - no FOIA requirements.
+Annexation agreements.
 Independent of FOIA, Va.
 Code § 15.2-2907(D) allows a council or board to hold meetings on matters concerning annexation or a voluntary settlement agreement with no FOIA implications.
 This means notice need not be given, the public need not be invited, and minutes need not be taken.
 No other FOIA requirements need to be followed.
 The section does not prohibit a public body from following the FOIA requirements, but they are not mandatory.